 But in the stock market, we want to double our money within months – if not weeks!

-This is exactly the kind of mindset which makes us investment in small and lesser known companies.
+This is exactly the kind of mindset which makes us invest in small and lesser known companies.

 Think about it.
 A stock like Reliance Industries or TCS will move very slowly.
-Some days it might go up or down by 1% on some days, some days it might be flat.
-On very few days will the stock really move up.
+Some days it might go up or down by 1%, on other days it might be flat.
+Only a few days in a year the price will show significant movement.

 Such stocks are not liked by the masses.
 The general tendency is to buy ‘Yes Bank’ or ‘Vodafone Idea’ – which are penny stocks (costing less than 20 rupees per share).